 Breast cancer is the most common cancer within the UK, with one woman every 10 minutes being diagnosed with it.
 What’s more Breast Cancer Care has found that around 1 in 8 women will develop invasive breast cancer over the course of her lifetime.

 However, there is a bright spot: as illustrated by the Office for National Statistics.
 In 2015, one-year age-standardised breast cancer survival in England was 96.7%, increasing from 92.8% for patients diagnosed in 2000.
 Experts believe that mammograms and other sophisticated imaging options are offering life-saving insights while early detection and advancements in treatment options are radically improving the disease prognosis.

 While technology cannot eliminate the fear and anxiety related to a breast cancer diagnosis, it is empowering patients by allowing them to advocate for the best care possible.

-The quick access these tools provide is vital: when radiologists have quick access to prior mammography images, they can see important changes to breast tissue over time – allowing for more precise and accurate diagnoses.
+The quick access these tools provide is vital: when radiologists have rapid access to prior mammography images, they can see important changes to breast tissue over time – allowing for more precise and accurate diagnoses.

-Technology also means that breast cancer patients can be more equal partners in their own care.
+AI Technology also means that breast cancer patients can be more equal partners in their own care.
 They can access their health data on their own devices.
 They can check their test results, view complete histories and take a more active role in their healthcare decisions from the very beginning.

 This ease of access is a vast improvement over just a few years ago, when patients – especially in rural settings – were burdened with the responsibility to maintain and travel with prior mammography images, burned to CDs, from specialist to specialist.